blee-git/Fundamentals-of-Physics-10th-Ed/README.md

-## Solution to problems of selected problems of the book Fundamentals of Physics, 10th Edition by Halliday and Resnick
+## Solutions to the selected problems of the book Fundamentals of Physics, 10th Edition by Halliday and Resnick
 All solutions to the problems is obtained by the help of MATLAB's symbolic math tool and XML scripting language.